-The Statement of Net Position and Statement of Activities provide information about the activities of the whole School District, presenting both an aggregate view of the School District's finances and a longerterm view of those finances.
+The Statement of Net Position and Statement of Activities provide information about the activities of the whole School District, presenting both an aggregate view of the School District's finances and a longer-term view of those finances.
 Fund financial statements provide the next level of detail.
 For governmental funds, these statements tell how services were financed in the short-term as well as what remains for future spending.
 The fund financial statements also look at the School District's most significant funds with all other nonmajor funds presented in total in one column.
-In the case of the Madison Plains Local School District, the general fund and the permanent improvement fund are the most significant funds.
+In the case of the Madison Plains Local School District, the general fund is the most significant fund.